PokemonAutomation/ComputerControl/Wiki/Programs/PokemonSV/TeraSelfFarmer.md

 **Stop on Shiny:** Stop the program if the Pokémon you caught is shiny.
 Resetting the game will return you to the front of this (shiny) raid so it can be hosted again.

-**Stop on Rate Items:** Stop the program if the item rewards contain at least this many rare (sparkly) items.
+**Stop on Rare Items:** Stop the program if the item rewards contain at least this many rare (sparkly) items.
 Like for shinies, you can reset to re-host this raid.
 Set to zero to disable this and never stop for item rewards.